CHANGE IN LISTING ARRANGEMENTS

 Non-US holders are generally exempt from backup withholding and information reporting requirements with respect to dividend payments provided (i) they have furnished a valid IRS Form W-8, or (ii) they otherwise establish an exemption.
 Further details in relation to US Backup Withholding are set out in the Circular.

-Shareholders should contact the custodian or DTC participant that will hold their shares in DTC in relation to the US Backup Withholding and Information Reporting requirements.
+Shareholders should contact the custodian or DTC participant that holds their shares in DTC in relation to the US Backup Withholding and Information Reporting requirements.